 The Ecomuseum zoo and a team of specialists to the rescue of the Wood Turtle!

-Covering an area just under 3 acres, the Wood Turtle Nature Reserve, Saint-Lawrence Valley Natural History Society sector, is of a major importance to the survival of the Wood Turtle (Glyptemys insculpta) in the Mauricie region.
+Covering an area just under 3 acres, the Wood Turtle Nature Reserve is of a major importance to the survival of the Wood Turtle (Glyptemys insculpta) in Québec.
 Despite its small size, the nature reserve allows for the preservation in perpetuity the overall integrity of the natural characteristics of this unique nesting site.
 It also complements other Nature Reserves found in the area including those managed by the Mouvement Vert Mauricie and Nature Conservancy Canada.

 How important is the site for the Wood Turtle?